Statue of Frederick Douglass (Rochester, New York): Douglass Bicentennial replicas

 There was a wide variety of events and commemorations in 2018 for the 200th birthday of Douglass.
 Of the three major initiatives, one focused on moving the original statue and erecting a series of life sized replicas of the statue through the city as part of a "history trail."
 The project leader stated, "We wanted to take the legend of Frederick Douglass off the pedestal and bring it to the streets of Rochester where he walked.
 The legacy piece is well taken care of. ...
 What we're into is, what does Frederick Douglass mean today, locally and as far as our national conversation?"
-The 13 new statues were made by sculptor Olivia Kim by layering epoxy and fiberglass, based on 80 measurements made of the Sidney W. Edwards statue.
+The 13 new statues were made by sculptor Olivia Kim by layering epoxy and fiberglass, based on 80 measurements made of the Stanley W. Edwards statue.
 However, Kim modified the sculpture to reduce the stern posture of the original.
 She stated, "You can see when he's much older, he has genuine relaxation and happiness in his face, which is something you never see before.
 His life was about enormous struggle, but also about finding a way through."
 The hands of the replicas were made from casts of Kenneth B. Morris, Jr.'s hands.
 Morris is the great-great-great-grandson of Douglass and the Co-Founder and President of Frederick Douglass Family Initiatives.
 The statues were placed in locations important to Douglass's legacy: